 Fluid streamlines many of the processes involved in project planning from ideation to launch.
-With capabilities for task management, project visualisation, collaboration, and reporting, confusing workflows are minimised and the entire project management process, from start to end, is optimised.
-Our project pipeline board helps you achieve this.
+Our Project Pipeline board is geared to With capabilities for task management, project visualisation along with collaboration, reporting, and confusing workflows are minimised.
+Therefore, the entire project management process from start to end, is optimised.

 - How to create a project from a board

 - Setting the project properties

 - Points to be noted when creating projects from boards